ShedaGit/Tic-Tac-Toe-Game-Rest-Api/README.md

 - Add a feature to resume a game that was previously interrupted
 - Add a feature to check if a game has ended due to a draw
 - Add authentication and authorization to restrict access to certain endpoints
-- Add unit tests and integration tests to ensure the API is functioning correctly
+- Add unit tests and integration tests to ensure the API is functioning correctly (update: added unit tests)
 - Add logging to help with debugging and error tracking
 - Improve error handling and provide more informative error messages to the client